bstoroe/bstoroe.github.io/resume.md

 **Senior SDET - [HTC]**, September 2011 - August 2015

-I worked on the following projects as part of [HTC]'s Creative Labs division, focusing on cloud services, Android development, and innovative user experience.
+The following projects were part of [HTC]'s Creative Labs division, focusing on cloud services, Android development, and innovative user experience.

-- HTC Vive: VR Headset
+- HTC Zoe: App for photo/video sharing and remixing
   - Re-purposed Jira as test case management system.

-- HTC Zoe: App for photo/video sharing and remixing
   - Automated service tests using Java/TestNG/Maven and use JSON schema validation for robust validation.
   - Reviewed peer code.
 Led test iterations, and owned critical services.
   - Benchmarked services.
 Evaluated performance test frameworks and used Chef/AWS to automate test environment.
 - HTC Backup: First-party backup solution
   - Planned and developed testing from the ground up Android app used daily by millions of devices.
   - Automated tests using monkeyrunner and uiautomator that was integrated into build pipeline.
   - Developed test data generation tools using Android SDK.